 When To Go

 The Zambezi Queen sails on scheduled weekly departures every Monday (for two nights or four nights), Wednesday (for two nights), and Friday (for three nights).
+There are also various specials on offer for honeymooners, last-minute bookings, green season, and land and river trip combos.

 Game viewing on the Chobe River is at its best from March to November when the weather is drier and the animals are more mobile as they search for food and water.
 Summer and spring also offer unique opportunities as you watch the landscape burst into life after the first rains of the season.

-Birding season starts in September, when the first migrants arrive, boosting the bird population sometimes by 20 percent compared to the winter months.
+Birding season starts in September, when the first migrants arrive, boosting the bird population by 20 percent compared to the winter months.
 From December through to March, birdlife on the Chobe is extremely busy and the colorful breeding plumage on display is an extraordinary sight.

 Fishing safaris can be done all year round.
 Fishing is especially good from the time the annual floods start in March to the feeding frenzies in the winter months.